NestorRendon/Soundscape_article/Readme.md

 - **interpolations.ipynb**: Contains tests for interpolating the data.

 Feel free to explore the repository, and for any inquiries or access to specific data, reach out via the provided contact email.

+ The acoustic recordings will be provided upon request.
+Please contact: victoria.isaza@udea.edu.co.